TimoFreiberg/typestate-post/typestate-rust.md

 The method chaining might not be everyones cup of tea, but I actually think this is the prettiest version so far.

-### Pros
+#### Pros

 * All pros of the previous version
 * More specific type signatures
 * Allows method chaining
-    * Ok this is a bit unfair, the previous version could have also offered a fluent API It's very natural in this version, though
+    * Ok this is a bit unfair, the previous version could have also offered a fluent API
+    It's very natural in this version, though
 * No boilerplate state unpacking with `match state {...}`

-### Con
+#### Con

 * One boilerplate state transitioning function is required

-## Awesome, I'm gonna use this pattern everywhere now!
+### Awesome, I'm gonna use this pattern everywhere now!

 Well, it depends.
-I would argue that for this specific algorithm I made up, the typestate pattern is the most suitable alternative.
+I would argue that for this specific algorithm I made up, the typestate pattern would be a good idea.

+In other situations, it might be a very bad idea though.
 I'm going to give some examples where other approaches work much better in the next article.

-## Only in Rust?
+### Only in Rust?
 (Or Haskell?)

 I have mostly heard of the typestate pattern in the Rust and Haskell community.
 But the examples in this post are easily translatable into Kotlin, which I'm going to show in a future article.

-## Further reading
+### Further reading

 I can recommend these articles: